Granite State (Breaking Bad): Production

-The portions of the episode in New Hampshire were filmed in Crawford Notch, while the filming of Walt's cabin was done in the Sandia Mountains, a mountain range in New Mexico.
+The portions of the episode in New Hampshire were filmed on Sandia Crest.
 During filming, parts of the phone call between Walt and his son needed to be redone after an airplane ran over the film.
 The episode, alongside the following episode "Felina", were given extended run-times compared to the rest of the series.

 "Granite State" marked the final appearance of Saul Goodman (played by Bob Odenkirk) as he flees to Nebraska.
 Odenkirk returned as Saul in Better Call Saul, the spin-off prequel to Breaking Bad.
 In "Granite State", Saul tells Walt, "if I'm lucky, a month from now, best-case scenario, I'm managing a Cinnabon in Omaha."
 Gould said this was simply a throwaway line as Better Call Saul had not yet been conceptualized, but once that series was greenlit, it was decided to show in the flash-forward of the series premiere that Saul had indeed become a Cinnabon manager in Omaha, Nebraska.
 Scenes that take place during the events of "Granite State" are featured in the Better Call Saul episodes "Quite a Ride", "Wine and Roses", and "Saul Gone".